jonasoesch/p9/paper.md

 ## Prior art

+#### Level of abstraction

 Visualization is an obvious candidate for domain specific languages and many approaches to configuring visualization exist. [@Wickham-16:ggplot2elegant, @Heer-10:declarativelanguage, @Satyanarayan-16:vegalitegrammar] The reason for this prevalence is that there is a limited number of chart types that are being used over and over again.
 A typical number is something between 40 [@Holtz:dataviz] and 150 [@:dataviz] DSLs are especially well suited for problems that are encountered repeatedly and they make them quicker to solve [@Mernik-05:whenhow]

 ![code-vega.pdf](img/code-vega.pdf)

 One very recent example of a declarative language for visualization on the web is Vega-Lite. [@Satyanarayan-16:vegalitegrammar] Vega-Lite's DSL builds on JSON and on the concept of the "Grammar of Graphics" (TODO:citation).
-In addition, it provides an elegant way to configure interactions within its syntax.
-As you will see, this served as a heavy inspiration for our own DSL.

-* [@Satyanarayan:vegalitegrammar]: Introduced interaction to the grammar of graphics
+As you will see in (>>declarative syntax), Vega-Lite provided heavy inspiration for the development of the chart creation DSL described in (>>Anatomy of a chart).
+DSLs for visualizaiton specification have not been a topic of visualization research practice and design from the start.
+A 2006 paper by Heer and Agrawala that reviews common design patterns in visualization software only mentions DSLs for data transformation but not for visualization specification. [@Heer-06:softwaredesign].

+#### Animated transitions between charts

+Even less research has been conducted on how to best describe animated transitions.
+Heer and Bostock, who later went to create the before mentioned D3 [@Bostock-11:datadrivendocuments], have described one approach in an earlier paper. [@Heer-10:declarativelanguage] Their system is based on marks like lines and bars.
+To create animations, the author explicitly defines start and end states of a mark, as well as a duration and the system creates the necessary interpolation states and a time-based redraw.
+But it seems that the authors merely look at it as a toy.

+Most close to our problem domain is Ellipsis.
+An authoring tool for narrative visualization. [@Satyanarayan-14:authoringnarrative] JavaScript based DSL.

+Decouples narrative structure and visualization for easier authoring. [@Satyanarayan-14:authoringnarrative]

+Uses the p-set model to parametrize visualization and make it stateful. (we only have one parameter: scroll position, would be easy to introduce clicks or other)

+They observe tight coupling between narrative and visualization implementation. (states)

+We adopted their core abstractions of scenes, annotations and interaction triggers.
+We contribute the idea of characters.

+Elipsis does not allow to animate transitions between two independently declared visualizations.
+That's why we chose to interpolate between the character shapes instead of visualization parameters.[@Satyanarayan-14:authoringnarrative]

+Degree of abstraction

+1. Graphical librarires
+2. Declarative language
+3. Chart typologies with pre-defined templates [@Mei-18:designspace]

+There is no declarative framework for explanative visualization [@Mei-18:designspace]

+An earlier paper byThis shows that DSLs for visualization specification are not that old and probably still have some research potential.

+### Annotations

-* [@Heer-10:declarativelanguage]: Separate specification from execution → simplify development, enable unobtrusive optimization.
+* : Separate specification from execution → simplify development, enable unobtrusive optimization.
 They already have
 * [@Bostock-11:datadrivendocuments]: